List of Adelaide United FC players: Captains

 Ten players have captained Adelaide United since it was founded in 2003, first being Ross Aloisi, who captained the team for Adelaide United's first two seasons.
 The club's longest-serving captain is Eugene Galekovic, who captained the club for 7 years between 2011 and 2017.
-The current captain is Ryan Kitto, who took over from Craig Goodwin in 2023 who left the club.
+The current captain is Craig Goodwin, who is the first player to be selected captain on two occasions.
+Ryan Kitto is his current predecessor who captained the club while Goodwin was playing overseas.